Defi22/Reverse-Dollar-Cost-Averaging-Bot/README.md

 ## HOW TO MAKE YOUR OFFER

-Note: MAKE YOUR OFFER, THE VALUE WE DEPOSITED HERE IS JUST FOR REFERENCE.
+Note: MAKE YOUR OFFER, THE VALUE WE DEPOSITED HERE IS THE MINIMUM WE’LL PAY.
-Tell us what you have done before in smart contract / frontend development (with links to your Github if available).
+- Tell us what you have done before in smart contract / frontend development (with links to your Github if available).
-Don’t apply if you are not confident you can do this.
+- Don’t apply if you are not confident you can do this.
 The contracts will hold significant amounts of money and need to be solid.
-Comment/suggest improvements on these specifications Ask questions if something is not clear.
+- Comment/suggest improvements on these specifications
+- Ask questions if something is not clear.
-Tell us how long it would take and how much it would cost (ranges are OK).
+- Tell us how long it would take and how much it would cost (ranges are OK).
 The Gitcoin deposit we did is there just because it’s a necessary step and we had to put a number.
-We are happy to create a new job with the agreed amount.
+- We are happy to create a new job with the agreed amount.

 You can also contact us at defi@vaffatoken.com